nathanianah/Iolive/README.md

 [Iolive](https://github.com/wahyuandhika/Iolive) is an application for displaying Live2D model with face tracking support.

 ## Build
 this project can be built using MSVC 141 & 142, and cmake version > 3.13
+*Recommendation: For easy building, use Visual Studio 2019 with the workload "Desktop development with C++".*

 ## Iolive Third Party Libraries
 * [GLFW](https://github.com/glfw/glfw)